-Talk to most vegetable gardeners and you’ll quickly find that pests and pesticides are two hot-button topics.
+Talk to most vegetable gardeners and you’ll quickly find that pests and pesticides are hot-button topics.
 While pests are strongly disliked, most gardeners are reluctant to use pesticides on fruits and vegetables in their own gardens.
 This is understandable.
 While most of us, to varying degrees, accept the need for pesticides in commercial food production, the home vegetable garden is seen almost universally as the best place to get fresh, wholesome produce–without pesticides.
 Fortunately, you can grow produce in your home garden with minimal use of artificial pest control products.
 Using less and safer pesticides, however, means knowing more about pests and pest control methods.

 General garden pest control